gambitproject/jsgte/INFOS/jaume.md

 > 2. Creation of a javascript program to compute best responses and display the strategic form of n-player games with finite strategies
 > 3. Implement a function to identify whether an extensive form game has *perfect recall*

+The work that I have done can be found here: [](https://github.com/gambitproject/jsgte/tree/jaume-strategic) As I worked by updating and modifying the previous code using the SVG display please refer to the *jaumestrategic* and *strategic* folders to analyse my contribution.
+As well as strategic.html and first.html for the output, a Demo will be provided later on.

 ## Strategic Form and GTE